 At the Berners River, coho fry were captured annually from approximately mid-May to early June.
 Newly hatched fry congregated in eddies and small sloughs out of the main flow after drifting downriver from spawning areas.
 They were also concentrated in good numbers in quiet water where spills from beaver ponds occurred.
 Presumably they waited for high water events that would allow them to swim into these beaver pond areas, which appeared to provide the preferred rearing habitat.
 Fry were simply captured by stalking these holding areas and scooping them up with a 1/8” or 3/16” mesh dip net.
-Often 200–400 fry were tagged per day, this number could be captured in 10–15 minutes of dip netting effort.
+Typically 200–400 fry were tagged per day, this number could be captured in 10–15 minutes of dip netting effort.
 Captured fry were transported in buckets to the field camp where they were adipose-clipped, coded-wire tagged, and held overnight to check for tag retention and mortality.
-Tagged fry were transported back to their original capture site and released.

-Known-Age Smolt Collection
+Tagged fry were transported and released into a large beaver pond complex (ShaulPond) at whos outlets most of the fry were captured as they congregated there.Known-Age Smolt Collection

 Coho smolt were captured each year from mid-April to early June at a weir operated at the outlet of Hugh Smith Lake.
 The weir, composed of plastic screen panels supported by a cable across the stream and an incline plane trap to capture fish, was described in detail by Magnus et al. (2006) and Shaul et al. (2009).
 Coho smolt were captured annually at the Berners River from approximately early May to mid-June using two styles of traps (Shaul and Crabtree 2014).
 Custom-built traps, similar to oversized Gee minnow traps (Magnus et al. 2006), were baited with salmon roe and fished in the slough and river, and passive “spill traps” were installed in beaver ponds.
 Spill traps consisted of a dewatering trough placed in the effluent flow from a beaver pond—water was directed through a flexible 4 in. pipe attached to the end of the trough and into a floating holding box where migrant smolt were captured.
 A large perforated panel on one side of the box allowed for water flow.
 Other spills along the beaver dam were blocked with sand bags or plastic mesh to concentrate flow at the trough.
 Four or five of these traps were installed at different locations in the drainage.
 (Photographs of various Berners River spill traps were provided by Magnus et al. 2006, pages 60–62).

 As captured smolt were processed for coded-wire tagging, those fish already missing their adipose fin were set aside as potential known-age specimens.
 Adipose-clipped smolt were passed through a coded wire tag detector to determine which specimens contained tags.
 Those with tags were carefully examined at the adipose excision to determine if the cut was fresh or healed over.
 Only those that were healed were collected as known-age samples.
 A few samples turned out to be fish that were tagged as presumed smolt the previous spring but which remained in freshwater another year.
-This error occurred almost exclusively with smolt captured at the Berners River in the slough rather than beaver pond areas, since those areas were semi-isolated from one another and fish tagged as smolt were released into the slough.
+This error occurred almost exclusively with smolt captured at the Berners River in the slough rather than beaver pond areas, since those areas were semi-isolated (flood events provide opportunity for pond access) from one another and fish tagged as smolt were released into the slough.